epicweb-dev/advanced-react-patterns/README.md

   finish the exercises early.
 - **Olivia the Owl** 🦉 will give you useful tidbits/best practice notes and a link for elaboration and feedback.
-- **Dominic the Document** 📜 will give you links to useful documentation
+- **Dominic the Document** 📜 will give you links to useful documentation.
 - **Berry the Bomb** 💣 will be hanging around anywhere you need to blow stuff up (delete code).
 - **Peter the Product Manager** 👨‍💼 helps us know what our users want.